CristianAld/DataMining/README.md

 #### System Overview

-[2-3 sentences describing what your application does]
+This project is an interactive application that simulates a supermarket transaction system to perform Association Rule Mining on customer data.
+It integrates a data preprocessing pipeline with custom implementations of the Apriori and Eclat algorithms to discover and compare purchasing patterns.
+The tool features a user-friendly dashboard for generation transacations, visualizing algorithmic performs in the console, and querying product recommendations based on association strength.

 #### Technical Stack

 - **Language**: Python 3.0
-- **Key Libraries**: Pandas, psutil
+- **Key Libraries**: Pandas, psutil, itertools
 - **UI Framework**: Tkinter

 #### Installation
-You will need to install Pandas library and psutil libraries pip install pandas pip install psutil

 ##### Prerequisites
 - Python 3

 ##### Setup
-No set up just run the main python file
+No set up, run the main python file

 # Clone or extract project
 (https://github.com/CristianAld/DataMining.git)